Top 10 Tips For Growing Tomatoes

 Make sure to remove leaves from the buried portion of the stem before planting and leave at least 2 or 3 sets of leaves above ground.

 You can either dig a deep hole to set them in or lay them sideways…don’t worry, they’ll adjust themselves naturally to grow upright.
 If you’re planting lots of tomatoes like us, you’ll love the Stand ‘n Plant tool for getting the job done quick!

-4. Tomatoes often suffer from blossom end rot.
+4. Don’t fret over blossom end rot.

 Blossom end rot is an environmental condition where calcium is restricted within the fruit and a black mushy spot on the bottom appears.
 The mushy spot is due to lack of calcium within the cell walls on the blossom end of the fruit.